ehrenbrav/nestcamDIY/README.md

 sudo systemctl status nestcam
 ```

 If you see error messages here, something isn't working properly.
 The easiest way to debug this is, again, using ChatGPT.
-You can tell it too review the repository code, paste in the error message, and it should help you figure out what is going on.
+You can tell it too review this repository code, paste in the error message, and it should help you figure out what is going on.
 There are numerous reasons why it might not work: cameras that aren't automatically detected by the Pi, firewall settings, hardware faults, etc.

 <details>
 <summary><strong><em>Educational Background: What exactly is a URL and port?</em></strong></summary>